ios-bazel-users/ios-bazel-users/UsefulFlags.md

 Print jobs run by the `clang` and `swiftc` drivers respectively.
 For example this will show compiler frontend invocations, linker invocations, etc.

+###### `--experimental_generate_json_trace_profile`

+Run `bazel build` with this flag to generate a Chrome compatible trace file that can be used to visually introspect the build's timing, sequencing, and parallelism.
+See chrome://tracing

 ### iOS

 ###### `--ios_multi_cpus`